larrybah/Study-Notes/C_Programming_Language.md

 > We use for Loops to iterate over values of multi-Dimensional arrays.
 > When passing a 2 dimensional array in a function as a parameter it is not mandatory to specify the number of rows in an array, how ever its mandatory to specify the number of columns.

+### Pointers

+Pointers are special variables that are used to store addresses rather than values. `int *a;`, `int* a, b`

+Array names usually decay to pointers (meaning array names can sometimes be converted to pointers), you can use this pointer to access elements in an array.
+But you have to be careful not change anything in the elements because it will change the elements in the original array.